csb324/eleventy-obsidian-ninareth/notes/People/Rez's Family/Rez's Dad.md

 <span class="dataview inline-field"><span class="inline-field-key">Home</span><span class="inline-field-value">[[Taleem]]</span></span>
 <span class="dataview inline-field"><span class="inline-field-key">Affiliation</span><span class="inline-field-value">[[Rez's Family]]</span></span>

 He's some kind of diplomat.
 He used to be an adventurer - he's a warlock, it seems.
 He travels around the continent.
-He has met a Firbolg.
+He has met a red Firbolg.

 And, of course, he's the father of [[Rez]] and [[Vask]].